HBS Community Partners of Connecticut

 Explore our advisory offerings, both several month consulting projects and single evening brainstorming sessions, tailored to your organization's needs.

-For 20 years, CP has invited applications and granted scholarships to one or more CT nonprofit leaders to attend the Harvard Business School’s Strategic Perspectives in Nonprofit Management (SPNM) executive education program.
+For over 20 years, CP has invited applications and granted scholarships to one or more CT nonprofit leaders to attend the Harvard Business School’s Strategic Perspectives in Nonprofit Management (SPNM) executive education program.
 This Executive Education course is an HBS Social Enterprise Initiative program that allows senior executives to examine their missions and develop strategies for the new global economy.
 It is an intensive six-day program taught by the HBS faculty.
 Over 150 nonprofit leaders worldwide, representing a wide range of nonprofit sectors, make up the student body.
-Over 27 of our state’s recognized best nonprofit leaders have attended this program and unanimously report that SPNM was the most “outstanding executive education experience of their entire careers.”
+Over 29 of our state’s recognized best nonprofit leaders have attended this program and unanimously report that SPNM was the most “outstanding executive education experience of their entire careers.”
 This year we launched

 a bi-monthly roundtable where past SPNM attendees reconnect, exchange ideas, and share both